-Dr. Rizk frequently consults with patients in New York who are dissatisfied with their appearance due to a drooping nose, a common complaint heard by nose job surgeons.
+Dr. Rizk frequently consults with patients in New York and New Jersey who are dissatisfied with their appearance due to a drooping nose, which is a common complaint heard by nose job surgeons.
 Also known as nasal tip ptosis, this condition can be caused by a variety of factors.
-As such, there are a number of techniques that plastic surgeons utilize to address a drooping nose.
+As such, there are a number of techniques that NYC plastic surgeon Dr. Rizk utilizes to address a drooping nose.

 - An elongated nasal septum or bridge

 - Excessive cartilage in the tip of the nose

 - Age (with age, the connective tissue and ligaments of the nose begin to lose their elasticity causing the tip of the nose to droop)